mathias-ws/prog2005-assignment2/README.md

 # Known bugs

+* The country api does not always return the same name of a country as the cases api uses.
+This can cause some issues causing the service to not return a valid response.
+* The cases api uses some inconsistent names of countries.
+This is not handled by this service.
+Some examples are:
+  South, Korea and US.
+Please see the documentation of the backend case api to see what country names it is using.
+* The default scope of the policy endpoint will almost always return an error because the backend api does not usually have data for the current day.
+* Country api might sometimes show up with the status code of 502, and therefor not be available.
+This is probably because of a certificate issue with the service.
+Usually it works again after trying multiple times.

 # Extras

 * A short term cache of the cases endpoint is implemented to reduce requests to the backend api and to make the api